The Ipikai Poetry Journal is published four times a year. At least, that’s the idea ;-).

 - Have at least one parent who was born in Zimbabwe,

 These are open to any poets around the world.
 Work must be submitted in English.

 While the focus of the journal is Zimbabwean poetry, we realize that one of the best ways to develop our poetry community is to forge ties with poets and institutions that support poetry around the world.

 The International Calls helps us connect Zimbabwean poets and poetry to the global community of poets.

 The journal endeavours to publish one issue every quarter, but so far we are managing one every third.
 We have ambitions too.

 Each issue has a specific theme and the poetry that most fits in with the current theme will be considered first for the respective issue.

 All poets retain copyright to their poems.
-By submitting your work, you agree that the Ipikai Poetry Journal and the Zimbabwe Poets Society can publish your work on their websites, social media platforms, printed material and other media we use to promote the work of Zimbabwean poets.
-We will not sell your work or publish it in a book that is to be sold without your permission.
+By submitting your work, you agree that the Ipikai Poetry Journal and the Zimbabwe Poets Society can publish your work on their websites, social media platforms, printed material, anthologies and other media we use to promote the work of Zimbabwean poets.

 The Phillip Zhuwao Poetry Prize